 I don’t think my readers care to open those emails.
 Chances are there that average internet users find this article via search.
-Given that 100s of internet users are falling victim of online scams is customary that not everyone is aware of scams that happen over internet.
+Given that 100s of internet users are falling victim of online scams is customary that not everyone is aware of scams that happen over the internet.

-If you’re one of them that think money can be made easily on-line, let me tell you unless you have a luck that stinks, you can’t go on winning money like that.
+If you’re one of them that think money can be made easily online, let me tell you unless you have a luck that stinks, you can’t go on winning money like that.
 So, don’t bother to open junk emails.
 Just clear your junk mail folder.

 In most cases of online scams, people are either careless or ignorant.
-That is the reason they are cheated quiet easily.
+That is the reason they are cheated quite easily.
 Following are 10 effective ways to protect yourself from being cheated in such scams and frauds:

-1) Never send money to unknown internet friends – Many times we send money through internet to friends who are in need of money.
+1) Never send money to unknown internet friends – Many times we send money through the internet to friends who are in need of money.
 But we should never send money to an unknown friend online without first verifying their condition over phone or in-person.

 Many times people create fake accounts and ask others to send money to their accounts with falsifying economic states.
 Even emails accounts get hacked very often.

-2) Never give you personal information – Never give your personal information to any unknown internet friend as they may harass you and ask you to give them some money threatening you about giving your information to anyone else.
+2) Never give your personal information – Never give your personal information to any unknown internet friend as they may harass you and ask you to give them some money threatening you about giving your information to anyone else.
 Beware of cute girls/boys in internet chat rooms.
-Do not disclose your identity before talking to them over phone.
+Do not disclose your identity before talking to them over the phone.

-If your social network profile has contact address or phone number, etc. Do remove them or classify them as private information.
+If your social network profile has a contact address or phone number, etc. Do remove them or classify them as private information.

 4) Never believe in stories – There are many people who ask you to send money to their account in the name of giving you free products or lottery tickets or any such things.
 Never believe in such stories, almost always they are scams.
 The best way of finding out whether a story is true is that the story is easily believable.

-5) Never click unknowingly – Most of the phishing emails would have you click on a link to log in to your one of the accounts (sometimes in accounts you aren’t aware of) .
+5) Never click unknowingly – Most of the phishing emails would have you click on a link to log into your one of the accounts (sometimes in accounts you aren’t aware of.
 Don’t just look at what’s visible on your screen.
 Mouse over the links and see what the real URLs are.

 6) Change your password from time to time – If you don’t change your password from time to time your account may get hacked and the hacker may steal your personal information.
 Another thing is that, that the hacker may misuse your account to send emails to other account and threaten other people using your name.

-7) Lack of personal details – The easiest way to find a fake email is the sender will send you email in the name of some bank, organization, etc. and will never mention your name in the email.
+7) Lack of personal details – The easiest way to find a fake email is the sender will send you to email in the name of some bank, organization, etc. and will never mention your name in the email.
 This is because the sender does not have your personal information as he chooses your email randomly or from a list of emails and so he cannot mention your name.

-8) Internet shopping – Never buy a things out of email offers you receive.
+8) Internet shopping – Never buy things out of email offers you receive.
 Not talking about email subscription you knowingly enrolled in.
 My wife has weekly email alerts from Macy’s and JC Penny’s etc. Make unsolicited selling pitch a warning sign.
-To be on safe side make it a point not to buy from those emails, not even that attractive looking earrings!
+To be on the safe side make it a point not to buy from those emails, not even that attractive looking earrings!

 10) Take help from experts – You should take help or seek advice from experts about internet scams and frauds and ways to prevent them.
-You may ask them which websites are secure, weather the person who in contact is a fake person, which emails are fake, which information should not be given including your personal information, etc.
+You may ask them which websites are secure, whether the person who in contact is a fake person, which emails are fake, which information should not be given including your personal information, etc.

-What if you are already a victim and now want to find way out of the mess?
+What if you are already a victim and now want to find a way out of the mess?
 Know your rights, and take action accordingly.
 Internet scams generally involve fraud by foreign nationals.
 Your options are limited in this case. so, prevention is the best cure for online scams.
-Still there are some ways to fight on when you’re scammed already.
+Still, there are some ways to fight on when you’re scammed already.

 - File police complaint if you have monetary loss

-- Contact your financial institution immediately, consult with them if you should close the current account and re open another.
+- Contact your financial institution immediately, consult with them if you should close the current account and reopen another.

-- File claim with Federal trade Commission (FTC) and seek help from their identity theft division.
+- File claim with Federal Trade Commission (FTC) and seek help from their identity theft division.

-- Contact fraud departments of three major credit bureaus, Experian, Equifax and Transunion.
+- Contact fraud departments of three major credit bureaus, Experian, Equifax, and Transunion.